microsoftgraph/entra-powershell/module/EntraBeta/docs/Add-EntraBetaAdministrativeUnitMember.md

 ```

 ### -ObjectId
-Specifies the ID of an Active Directory administrative unit.
+Specifies the ID of an Microsoft Entra ID administrative unit.

 ```yaml
 Type: String